-The absence of AC in 'technical and scientific journals' means that fundamental characteristics enabling countries with lower levels of publications to catch-up with their counterparts of higher levels are absent.
-Thus, there should be encouragement and validation activities targeting local and regional initiatives to promote development of new innovating businesses and 'transfer and exchange' of best practices as well as the establishment of an environment more conducive to innovation.
-The focus should be on:

-- -trans-regional cooperation to facilitate the development of research and innovation; - -strategies as well as initiation of programs involving local actors and corresponding activities should be developed in close coordination with inclusive regional policies; - -particular attention should be paid to the participation of sampled countries' regions, notably in relation to the transfer of schemes that have proved successful at local and national levels.
+The absence of AC in 'technical and scientific journals' implies that fundamental characteristics enabling countries with lower levels of publications to catch-up with their counterparts of higher levels are absent6.
+Thus, there should be encouragement and validation activities targeting local and regional initiatives to promote the development of new innovating businesses and 'transfer and exchange' of best practices as well as the establishment of an environment more conducive to innovation.
+The focus should be on: -trans-regional cooperation to facilitate the development of research and innovation; -strategies, as well as initiation of programs involving local actors and corresponding activities, should be developed in close coordination with inclusive regional policies; -particular attention should be paid to the participation of sampled countries' regions, notably in relation to the transfer of schemes that have proved successful at local and national levels.

-The development of research and innovation strategies, as well as inter-regional technology transfer could greatly benefit sampled countries.
+The development of research and innovation strategies, as well as inter-regional technology transfer, could greatly benefit sampled countries.
 This would include, supporting the development of regional scientific infrastructure.
-Hence, specific attention should be paid to the valorization or development of new scientific infrastructure in the regions, in collaboration and synergy with activities of the regional investment banks (funds).
+Hence, specific attention should be paid to the valorization or development of new scientific infrastructure in the regions, in collaboration and synergy with activities of the regional investment banks (or funds).
 The example of the EU has shown that modern scientific infrastructure is a key enabler of regional economic development.
-For researchers within the regions to be able to cooperate under state-of-the-art conditions with their counterparts in advanced regions as well as with the rest of the world, much needs to be considered.
-For instance, scientific and technical parks for efficient clustering and cooperation between academia and industry (or high-speed electronic networks and related facilities for the information economy).
+For researchers within the regions to be able to cooperate under 'state of the art' conditions with their counterparts in advanced regions as well as with the rest of the world, much needs to be considered.
 A good example is the broadband electronic interconnection backbone that could link SSA and MENA electronic research and education networks.

 Within the context of research training networks and knowledge transfer, fellowships could be developed to target more and better scientific and technical human resources.
 Therefore, more opportunities should be offered to researchers originating from less favored countries.
 This will ease the convergence process.
-Special attention should also be paid to a number of factors affecting socioeconomic conditions of researchers, notably gender equity, linguistic balance, and career structure.
-Ultimately, in view of further reinforcing the human potential for research in sampled regions, human resource and mobility actions should target, inter alia: (i) the best and most promising researchers from undeveloped countries, promote the training of regional researchers abroad and stimulate the return of scientists established outside Africa and the Middle East; (ii) improving communication between experts and policymakers through the establishment of joint working and communication platforms between them at regional levels and (iii) clear statistical indicators that are able to describe the characteristics, structure and performance of knowledge-based economy should be developed at national and regional levels.
+Special attention should also be paid to a number of factors affecting socioeconomic conditions of researchers, notably: gender equity, linguistic balance, and career structure.
+Ultimately, in view of further reinforcing the human potential for research in sampled regions, human resource and mobility actions should target, inter alia: (i) the best and most promising researchers from undeveloped countries, promote the training of regional researchers abroad and stimulate the return of scientists established outside Africa and the Middle East; (ii) improving communication between experts and policy makers through the establishment of joint working and communication platforms between them at regional levels and (iii) clear statistical indicators that are able to describe the characteristics, structure, and performance of a knowledge-based economy should be developed at national and regional levels.